-We ask students to use cell phones/office phones responsibly and to not interrupt their instruction when using a phone.
+We ask Sr HS students in grades 9 & 10 not to use cell phones during their classes (phones should be off and away).
+Students in grade 11 & 12 are only permitted to use cell phones during their classes if allowed by the teacher.
 Use of cell phones in a classroom is solely up to the discretion of the teacher in Sr HS.
-Students at the Jr HS level should keep their phones off and away during their classes.
+Cell phone use is allowed during grades 9-12 lunch.
+Students in grades 6, 7 & 8 should keep their phones off and away during the entire school day (in their locker).
 Students who use their phones during school hours that lead to a disruption are subject to disciplinary actions including confiscation of the phone to Out of School Suspension.